Belgian Army: Organization

-Future Belgian Army organization

-To enhance organizational efficiency, the Belgian Army will, by 2032, establish a dedicated brigade for each of Belgium's major linguistic communities.
-The structure and composition of these brigades are outlined as follows:
+The Belgian Army is organised as 1st Brigade, 7th Brigade and 1st Special Operations Regiment.
+In total, the Belgian Army consists of almost 10,000 active military personnel.
+To enhance organizational efficiency, the Belgian Army reformed on 3 February 2026 a dedicated brigade for each of Belgium's major linguistic communities.
+The structure and composition of these brigades is as follows: